How to Make a WordPress Website ADA Compliant

 Skip links (also called skip to content links) enable people using keyboards, screen readers, switch controls, and other assistive technologies (AT) to reach the content they want faster.
 The most common skip link is the first interactive element on a page, which lets users skip past global elements like the logo, search bar, and header menu.

-Many WordPress themes have built-in skip links, which may not be visible until the user presses Tab.
+Many WordPress themes have built-in skip links, which may not be visible until the user presses tab.
 However, some themes don’t include this important accessibility feature, and creators may unintentionally disable skip links when updating their content.
+Others may be missing clear link text which provides assistive technology users an idea of what happens when they click on the link.

-How AudioEye Helps WordPress Users Create Accessible Content
+How AudioEye Helps Wordpress Users Create Accessible WordPress Content

 But we also recognize the role of human expertise in delivering the highest level of accessibility to people with disabilities.
-To that end, we provide manual testing and remediation services and use the insights from manual audits — run by certified testers and members of the disability community — to develop new automated fixes and solve issues proactively.
+To that end, we provide expert human testing and remediation services and use the insights from our audits — run by certified testers and members of the disability community — to develop new automated fixes and solve issues proactively.

 Share post